1. Has NYSCA announced their FY2024 Grant Opportunities and how do I apply?

 8. If we have a multiyear grant, do we have to reapply?

 With a multiyear grant, you do not have to reapply, however, you must check that you are still prequalified.
-Your prequalification expires every year and your vault requires updated documents.
-You will not receive notification when your vault expires.
-Please check your status today by logging in at https://grantsgateway.ny.gov/IntelliGrants_NYSGG/login2.aspx.
+Your prequalification expires every year and you are required to update your application.
+Please check your status today by logging onto the SFS Vendor Portal.

 9. I am an individual artist and wish to apply for Support for Artists.
 Do I need to prequalify?

-Individuals do not need to prequalify through Grants Gateway.
+Individuals do not need to prequalify through The New York Statewide Financial System (SFS).
 Applications for Support for Artists must be made through a Fiscal Sponsor and the Fiscal Sponsor must be prequalified.
 All organizations must prequalify.

 10. Do you fund for-profit organizations, businesses or galleries?